soc-ucsd/DeeP-LCC/README.md

 # Experimental Validation

 We carry out experimental validations on a miniature traffic platform.

-The complete video can be found on [(youtube link)](https://www.youtube.com/watch?v=ZZ2cWhapqpc).
+**The complete video can be found on [youtube](https://www.youtube.com/watch?v=ZZ2cWhapqpc).**

-## A. Straight road experiments
+## Straight road experiments

 Case 1: all the vehicles are HDVs.
 <img src="docs/img/experiments_allHDVs.gif" align="center" width="90%"/>